Speak to a licensed insurance agent.

 Original Medicare includes Parts A and B and does not provide traditional dental coverage.
 However, if you’re hospitalized, Part A (hospital insurance) will pay for dental costs included in your hospitalization.
 For example, if you have a car accident that results in a broken jaw, Medicare Part A will cover those costs.

 Medicare Part B covers preventive care and visits to the doctor, but not dental care or visits to dental specialists, such as oral surgeons or endodontists.
-If you need routine dental coverage, Original Medicare won’t pay for it.
+If you need routine dental coverage for X-rays, cleanings, bridges, fillings, and other care, Original Medicare won’t pay for it.
 You’ll need to look into auxiliary dental coverage or a Medicare Advantage plan that includes dental.

 Does Medicare Advantage offer dental coverage?